• Skip to main content

 The refrigerator is not a magical appliance where every product will not get spoiled.
 Mold in fridge is quite common, attacking bread, fruits, vegetables, and protein sources.
 Mold does not give heed to things like cold temperature or cured meat.
 When the fungi find an ideal place to grow, they will form mold there.

 Mold in a fridge is a health hazard, especially if it is black mold.
 The spores can induce allergic reactions to sensitive people.
 The mycotoxin is dangerous if ingested, especially for people with immunodeficiency.
+Now we will talk about how to clean mold from fridge seal and about the normal cleaning methods.

 A. Why Mold Grows in Fridge